thoughtspot/rest-api-sdk/sdks/typescript/SystemApi.md

 # **updateSystemConfig**
 > void updateSystemConfig(updateSystemConfigRequest)

   Version: 9.2.0.cl or later   Updates the current configuration of the cluster.
-You must send the configuration data in JSON format.
+You must send the configuration settings in JSON format.
 Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privileges.
-If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance, the `APPLICATION_ADMINISTRATION` (**Can manage application settings**) privilege is required.

 ### Example